 non-sporeforming microorganisms, but not necessarily all microbial

-In Princeton University animal facilities, decontamination is accomplished by use of the provided quaternary disinfectants applied to surfaces and equipment; by chemical sterilants and steam heat sterilization in an autoclave (particularly for surgical equipment and for bedding, animal feed, and other materials used in the barrier animal facility [Schulz]); and by use of the cage-washing machine located in each facility.
+In Princeton University animal facilities, decontamination is accomplished by the use of disinfectants applied to surfaces and equipment; by chemical sterilants and steam heat sterilization in an autoclave (particularly for surgical equipment and for bedding, animal feed, and other materials used in the barrier animal facility; and by use of the cage-washing machine located in each facility.
+LAR provides chemical disinfectants for use on surfaces in animal research areas.
+These disinfectants have been reviewed by both LAR and EHS and are appropriate to use in animal research areas.
+Do not introduce a new chemical disinfectant without prior review and approval from LAR.

 Animal Laboratory Waste (top)